Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Length of wood for cooking in pizza oven

-Depending on your oven's heat retention (ie, brick ovens hold heat better than stainless ovens), you may only need to add a few other pieces of wood to maintain the temperature or you might need to continually add a piece of wood as necessary while you are cooking pizzas.
+Depending on your oven's heat retention (ie, brick ovens hold heat better than stainless steel ovens due to their exceptional heat retention), you may only need to add a few other pieces of wood to maintain the temperature.
+Or, for maximum temperatures, you might need to continually add a piece of wood as necessary while you are cooking authentic wood-fired pizza.

 When purchasing large amounts of wood, it is usually sold as a "cord".
 A full cord is when the wood is stacked four feet high by four feet wide by eight feet long (4 ft. x 4 ft. x 8 ft.).